Why should I pursue certification in behavior analysis?

 Most home and office computers (such as desktops and laptops) meet the minimum requirements.

 The minimum requirements for the ABA Online program courses include:

 Note: Tablets, hybrid devices, Chromebooks and mobile devices are not supported for final exam testing.
 For device examples, please see below.
 If you are unsure if your device is supported, please contact ABA Support: email@example.com

 What are my options for proctoring on the final exam?

-Students enrolled in the ABA Online program are required to utilize the RP Now proctoring service.
+Students enrolled in the ABA Online program are required to use the Proctortrack proctoring service.